Entering the European market for table grapes

 The Grape Company (South Africa)

-One of the large grape exporters from South Africa is The Grape Company.
-It is actually a group of affiliated growers covering the entire South African growing season.
+The Grape Company is one of the large grape exporters from South Africa.
+It consists of a group of affiliated growers covering the entire South African growing season.
 The Grape Company is socially engaged and focuses on quality.
-Approximately 90% of their production consists of seedless grapes and all of their growers are certified with GlobalG.A.P., Sedex and Tesco Nurture, which make The Grape Company a very suitable partner for European importers.
+Approximately 90% of their production consists of seedless grapes.
+All of their growers are certified with GLOBALG.A.P. and Tesco Nurture, and they also offer certified organic grapes.
+This makes The Grape Company a very suitable partner for European importers.

 - Look for cooperation and even integration with trusted clients.
 Buyers are increasingly interested in getting more directly involved in production, which can provide you with a reliable sales channel.